InfuseAI/primehub-site/docs/references/feature-flag.md

 ## Using Features

-In order to introduce users new experimental features and to collect feedback from users early.
+To introduce users with new experimental features and to collect feedback from users early.
 We can define features as *Alpha* or *Beta* features according to PrimeHub versions.
 The Alpha features and Beta are enabled by `PRIMEHUB_ENABLE_ALPHA=true` and `PRIMEHUB_ENABLE_BETA=true` in `.env` respectively or enabled individually.
 Features are defined in in [bin/phenv](../../bin/phenv).

 ### Alpha feature

 - Disabled by default.
-- Buggy possibly, this feature may result in bugs/unstable system.
+- Buggy possibly, this feature may result in bugs/unstable systems.
 - The feature may be dropped or changed without notice.
 - The feature may not be compatible with later release onward.